Our Breeding Programs

 Each spring's lambs serve two purposes from the standpoint of conservation breeding.
 Most of the lambs will be dispersed as starter flocks to people interested in participating in the overall conservation of this ancient and unique breed.
 We set up our breeding groups each year according to a plan, described below, that ensures that each year's lamb crop contains a wide range of genetic combinations and, importantly, that there will also be a lot of variation between years as well.
 This is the first of the two purposes.

-Saltmarsh Pateley Of course we need to hold back some lambs each year – young rams to serve as flock sires two to five years later, and ewe lambs to replace aging ewes and to slowly grow our flock.
+Saltmarsh Clovelly Of course we need to hold back some lambs each year – young rams to serve as flock sires two to five years later, and ewe lambs to replace aging ewes.
 Since we no longer bring new animals into our flock, the ewe lambs and ram lambs we keep are the only way we have to perpetuate the flock's genetic makeup.
 So we want to be very deliberate in what we are doing.
 This, then, is the second purpose.

 There are two elements to our overall conservation breeding strategy.
 The first involves flock size, simply to keep a large number of sheep.
 The second is to maintain our flock as three distinct bloodlines through a system of rotational breeding.
 Let's consider these in sequence.